Nonword and Upward

 Nonword & Upward, the Art Department’s biennial juried student art exhibition, is open to all full-time Wheaton College undergraduate students.
 Sophomore, Junior, and Senior Art majors are required to enter.
-Pieces the juror selects will be exhibited in the Walford Galleries in January, 2023.
+Pieces the juror selects will be exhibited in the Walford Galleries October 30 – December 4, 2025.

 You are encouraged to submit the pieces from your studio art classes that you feel are the most successful, although it is not a requirement that submissions be pieces made in studio classes.
 If you need any help with the submission process, reach out to one of your professors or the studio associate and we’ll be happy to help you as you prepare your submissions.